senbox-org/s1tbx/README.md

 first public release of the software will be available in September 2014 and be released under GNU GPL open source license.

-This work is funded through the “Scientific Exploitation of Operational Missions(SEOM)”, a new program element of ESA’s fourth period of the Earth Observation Envelope Programme (2013-2017), referred to as EOEP-4.
+This work is funded through the *Scientific Exploitation of Operational Missions* (SEOM) a new program element of ESA's fourth period of the Earth Observation Envelope Programme (2013-2017), referred to as EOEP-4.

 EOEP-4 will pursue a long-term exploitation strategy and address the broad and growing